-Our School Safety Plan is reviewed, updated, and approved at the beginning of the year by the SSC/ELAC, and then reviewed and approved by the district's Board.
+Our School Safety Plan is reviewed, discussed and updated annually at the beginning of the year by school staff and with attendees at an SSC/ELAC meeting, and then reviewed and approved by the district's Board.
 Students are taught the safety procedures outlined in the plan and drills take place to ensure staff and students understand and will act quickly and safely in the event of an emergency.